Gr3g0r3/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-First repo for data science course on Coursear
+First repo for data science course on Coursera